linkerd/website/linkerd.io/content/blog/a-service-mesh-for-kubernetes-part-iii-encrypting-all-the-things.md

 12. Retry budgets, deadline propagation, and failing gracefully
 13. Autoscaling by top-line metrics

-In the first installment in this series, we showed you how you can [easily monitor top-line service metrics](/a-service-mesh-for-kubernetes-part-i-top-line-service-metrics/) (success rates, latencies, and request rates) when linkerd is installed as a service mesh.
+In the first installment in this series, we showed you how you can [easily monitor top-line service metrics][part-i] (success rates, latencies, and request rates) when linkerd is installed as a service mesh.
 In this article, we’ll show you another benefit of the service mesh
 approach: it allows you to decouple the application’s protocol from the protocol used on the wire.
 In other words, the application can speak one protocol, but